amos-project2/metadata-hub/database/README_indexes.md

 1. Query for the btree index that combines dir_path + name into a full path:
 ``SELECT * FROM files WHERE (dir_path||'/'||files.name) LIKE '/tmp/test_tree/dir2/dir4/dir7/dir8/%';``

+Notice: Index scans and bitmap scans can be turned off, for easier comparisons ``SET enable_indexscan TO false;
+    SET enable_bitmapscan TO false;``
 <br>
 <br>